homerhanumat/homerhanumat.github.io/Rmd_sources/2014-02-26-pbinomGCtutorial.markdown

 $$P(6 \leq X \leq 6),$$

-so we can ask for:
+so you can ask for:

     pbinomGC(bound=c(6,6),region="between",